qdrant/landing_page/qdrant-landing/content/documentation/embeddings/jina-embeddings.md

 Qdrant is compatible with [Jina AI](https://jina.ai/) embeddings.
 You can get a free trial key from [Jina Embeddings](https://jina.ai/embeddings/) to get embeddings.

-For Qdrant users, use code **QDRANT** for a 10% discount on Jina AI APIs.
+Qdrant users can receive a 10% discount on Jina AI APIs by using the code **QDRANT**.

 ## Technical Summary